traffloat/traffloat/fluid/README.md

 #### Explosion phase

-A container explodes if its pressure exceeds the pressure limit for two consecutive simulation frames.
+A container explodes if its pressure exceeds the pressure limit for three consecutive simulation frames.
 All connections are cut, and an `ExplosionEvent` is emitted, the impact of which is to be handled by other modules, for example: